BR4GR/hyprland/README.md

     dracula-gtk-theme dracula-icons-git xdg-desktop-portal-hyprland-git
 ```

-Or you can use the attached script "set-hypr" to install everything for you.
+Or you can use the attached script "set-hypr" to install everything for you

-8QuVREC6sMXUrrNbu9aR98T8mVxOi42CPAsX